LeadRDRK/aiscript-dart/README.md

 - Out of range array assignments are allowed for now.
 Empty spots will be filled with null values.
 - Null safety: All functions must return a Value object.
 If a function doesn't need to return a value, it must still return a NullValue object.
 - Number values are passed to functions as a copy.
 Other types of values are marked as final and cannot be changed once initialized.
-- Async functions (timeout, interval) will not run the timers on their own due to how Dart works.
-You must await for `Interpreter.runTimers()` after `Interpreter.exec()` has finished so that the timers would run.

 # API reference
 [View on pub.dev](https://pub.dev/documentation/aiscript/latest/)